semaphore-protocol/website/versioned_docs/version-V2/quick-setup.md

 `@semaphore-protocol/contracts` provides a _base contract_ that verifies
 Semaphore proofs.
-`@appliedzkp/@zk-kit` provides JavaScript libraries that help developers build zero-knowledge applications.
+`@zk-kit` provides JavaScript libraries that help developers build zero-knowledge applications.

 To install these dependencies for your project, do the following: